tompascall/GOL/README.md

 var gol = require('../src/gol.js');
 ```

-Then you need a map object that represents the starting situation. `1` represents an alive being, `0` represents an empty cell.
+Then you need a map object (in the below exapmle: `beingsMap`) that represents the starting situation.
+The `map` array is a matrix, where `1` represents an alive being, `0` represents an empty cell.
 You have to give the `width` and `height` of the map, too:

 ```js
 var beingsMap = {